From Brown and Wilson, Ten quick tips for teaching programming, https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006023:

 Skilling has a reflect tag.
-Here's a reflection example, from the demo.
+Here's a reflection example.
 This example isn't about predictions.
 It's to encourage schema abstraction.
 Here's what students see:

 The rest of the page is hidden.
 Students type in their thoughts, then click Continue to see the rest of the lesson.
 Students can get a list of all of their reflections, useful for studying.